Joern314/GWB19-Data/turn4/wiki/wiki_supernatural.md

 The Unliving yearn to sate all their animal desires including food, sleep and sex at all costs.
 They are however biologically mortal and produce mortal children.

+### Power of Blood

+Description: Power rest in blood, more powerful people have more powerful blood.
+Heroes, Kings and other figures of power and authority have power in their blood, making them physically more powerful.
+Power is just not strength, but also a general meaning of power.
+Kings blood makes for good king in several aspect.
+Blood can also be applied to people and objects to increase their power temporarily.

 ### The Thirteen Hexes

 **Creator**: Oryllia(/u/DragoneyeCreations)

 **Created**: [Turn 1](https://www.reddit.com/r/GodhoodWB/comments/foo57w/endless_pantheon_turn_1/flhf0w8?utm_source=share&utm_medium=web2x)

-**Description**: A set of thirteen distinct blights upon the world, forged by the primordial dregs of creation.
+**Description**: ~~A set of thirteen distinct blights upon the world, forged by the primordial dregs of creation.~~

+The Hexes were undone by Oryllia, after an immense crisis of guilt and an encounter with Lyva.

-#### Hex 1 - The Soil Shrieks
+#### ~~Hex 1 - The Soil Shrieks~~

-Every time a region of the world is covered in darkness, the air is filled with bloodcurdling screams.
+~~Every time a region of the world is covered in darkness, the air is filled with bloodcurdling screams.~~

 ### Tsukumogami, or Familial Bonding